-While the 2013 expedition is under way, we will post regular progress reports (see below).
+While the 2013 expedition was under way, we posted regular progress reports (see below).
 Over the past several years many of you have become regular, eager, enthusiastic readers of the progress reports.
 Thanks for your interest and support!
 And thanks for being understanding on those occasions when we get behind by a day or so - there are times when there just aren't enough hours in the day, and we fall asleep before we can finish documenting the day's efforts.

-This year's reports will include contributions by several of the field team members.
-Each report will indicate who wrote what.
+This year's reports includee contributions by several of the field team members.
+Each report indicates who wrote what.

 2013 Expedition Progress Reports

 Federal Tax I.D. #45-0512575 | Federal CFC #64057